Beaverton veterinarian facing animal abuse charges

-BEAVERTON, OR (KPTV) – A local veterinarian is facing animal abuse charges after a man says he mistreated his dog.
+BEAVERTON, OR (KPTV) – A local veterinarian is facing animal abuse charges.

 The Washington County District Attorney’s Office told FOX 12 about the charges against Dr. Daniel Koller.